coherent-research/dcs-documentation/DCSUserGuide.md

 - An IDC can be reset by using the action menu on the right of the IDC row and clicking **Reset device**.

 ## Managing IDC Groups
 IDCs can be grouped in a similar way to Meters and Virtual Meters.
-The report group panel can contain any number of groups and while they behave in an identical way to groups in the meter group panel the structure of the groups is completeley independant.
+The report group panel can contain any number of groups and while they behave in an identical way to groups in the meter group panel the structure of the groups is completely independent.

 IDC Groups have a field *Default* which can optionally be set on one Group.
 If this is set all new IDCs will automatically be allocated to this group when they first connect to DCS.

 ## Managing Modbus Devices
 ### Overview
-Modbus devices fall into 2 categories: managed modbus devices and unmanaged modbus devices.
-Managed modbus devices are devices produced by Coherent Research which can be fully managed via DCS.
+Modbus devices fall into 2 categories: managed Modbus devices and unmanaged Modbus devices.
+Managed Modbus devices are devices produced by Coherent Research which can be fully managed via DCS.
 These devices include Coherent Research Pulse Counters and Coherent Research Radio Receivers.
-All other modbus devices are considered unmanaged devices.
+All other Modbus devices are considered unmanaged devices.
-It is not possible to add, delete, edit or setup unmanaged modbus devices (these devices are created/deleted automatically when a meter is defined that references them) but the status of these devices is check and it is possible to test that the communications to the device is working.
+It is not possible to add, delete, edit or setup unmanaged Modbus devices (these devices are created/deleted automatically when a meter is defined that references them) but the status of these devices is check and it is possible to test that the communications to the device is working.

 ### View the Modbus Devices